Media coverage: “Keeping Palestinian food culture alive,” by Philip Cox

 New research on rural food systems in Colombia

 Four Stories researcher Natalia Giraldo Osorio has successfully completed her research on rural Colombian food systems at the Universidad de Antioquia, and her findings are now available.
-We thank Natalia for her fantastic contributions to food sovereignty research, and encourage everyone interested in rural food systems to check out her work!
+We thank Natalia for her fantastic contributions to Food Sovereignty research, and encourage everyone interested in rural food systems to check out her work!
 You can also find a slideshow Natalia made at https://www.fourstoriesaboutfood.org/stories-of-rurality-in-el-carmen-de-viboral/.

 Title: El territorio visto como una colcha de retazos: Transiciones de la Ruralidad y los Sistemas Alimentarios en el municipio de El Carmen de Viboral.